ethz-asl/eth_supermegabot/doc/software_setup.md

 wstool merge eth_supermegabot/dependencies.rosinstall
 wstool up
 ```
+**Note: We are currently reworking some robot-specific drivers.
+Therefore parts of the code are temporarily moved to a private dependent repository [summer_school_private](https://github.com/ethz-asl/summer_school_private).
+Should you require access in the meantime, please contact the maintainers.**

 Build the workspace (This can take some time, grab a coffee or take a power nap).
 ```
 cd ~/catkin_ws/